Israel closes Palestinian rights groups it labeled terrorist

 “These accusations are not new and Israel failed to convince even its friends,” Jabarin said.

 The Israeli military said it closed seven institutions and seized their property in Thursday’s raid.
-The military did not immediately claim the discrepancy in the numbers, between groups designated and groups raided.
+The military did not immediately explain the discrepancy in the numbers, between groups designated and groups raided.

 On Wednesday, Israeli Defense Minister Benny Gantz’s office reiterated its claim that the groups “operate under the guise of performing humanitarian activities to further the goals of the PFLP terrorist organization, to strengthen the organization and to recruit operatives.”